Patient Resources

 Long-Term Side Effects of Tubal Ligation

-Tubal ligation is a surgery that is performed to block a woman’s Fallopian tubes.
-This procedure prevents a woman’s eggs from moving from the ovary through the tubes and to the uterus.
-Sperm is unable to reach the egg in the Fallopian tube after ovulation, so pregnancy is prevented.
-Some women may experience long-term side effects that include the following:
+Tubal ligation is a surgery that prevents a woman’s eggs from leaving the ovaries and traveling through the fallopian tubes and to the uterus.
+Since sperm is unable to reach the egg in the fallopian tube after ovulation, this procedure effectively prevents pregnancy.
+While most patients respond well to this surgery, some women may experience long-term side effects that require tubal ligation reversal NC surgery to help mediate symptoms.

 Regret After Sterilization